haykalmhs/INGVEruptionEdit/README.md

 Download the dataset here: https://www.kaggle.com/c/predict-volcanic-eruptions-ingv-oe/data
 - Lib/:
     - utils.py: contains the preprocessing of the data and some useful functions to access data
+    - neural_net.py: contains the definition and training of the neural network
-    - decision_tree.py: contains the definition and training of the decision tree with gradient boosting (lightgbm)
+    - decision_tree.py: contains the definition and training of lightgbm tree

 - data/:
     - preprocessing/: contains the features extracted from the signals
     - sample_submission.csv: example of the desired output to get scored